At a Glance - Distance and Midpoint Formulas

 The square root cancels out the exponent, but we have to put absolute values since square roots, just like distances, are always positive.
 Basically, they're the same concepts extended to multiple dimensions.

 Coordinates also make it easy to find the midpoint of a segment.
-Finding the number in the middle of two others means finding their average (the average of a and b is (a + b) ÷ 2).
-Luckily, midpoint works the same way.
+Finding the number in the middle of two others means finding their average, in exactly the same way that the average of a and b is (a + b) ÷ 2.
 Average each of the coordinates of the endpoints, and you've got a midpoint.
 Here's a formula, if you prefer to remember those:

-Instead, we are given a midpoint and need to solve for an endpoint.
+Instead, we're given a midpoint and need to solve for an endpoint.
 Let's just call the coordinates of Q (x, y) for now.
 We can still use the midpoint formula, but not in the same way we'd want to.

 Solving for x and y (or just guessing and checking) yields (x, y) = (8, 12), and we're done.